orbit-love/orbit-model/README.md

 # Introduction

 The Orbit Model is a vocabulary and visual canvas that helps organizations understand, manage, and grow their community.
-Questions like:
+It helps answer questions like:

 - How do I measure my community's engagement and growth?
 - How do I attract new people to my community?